hipe/tmx/lib/skylab/meta-hell/doc/issues/041-the-core-node-narrative.md

 1. (was M-AARS, offlined by [#ca-024])

-2. the Bundle facility. it's simply the best thing.
+2. the Bundle facility. it's simply the best thing. (nah.)

 3. (was B-oxxy, replaced by [#ca-030])

 4. the Item_Grammar is pretty great

-5. formal box is the juggernaut that got mostly replaced by [ba] box but is still crucial in a few places. (this is slated to move to [ba])
+5. (was formal box, the juggernaut that got assimilated into [cb])

 6. fun fields (contoured, etc) were an important frontier space for the early exploration of things like iambic DSL's.